ygguser/peers_updater/README.md

 Options:
   -p, --print           Print the peers sorted by latency.
 When using this parameter, all other parameters will be ignored.
   -c, --config <FILE>   The path to the Yggdrasil configuration file [default: /etc/yggdrasil.conf or C:\ProgramData\Yggdrasil\yggdrasil.conf]
+  -u, --update_cfg      Make changes to the Yggdrasil configuration file.
+If not specified, no changes will be made to the file.
   -a, --api             Add/remove peers during execution (requires enabling the admin API) -n, --number <VALUE>  The number of peers to add (excluding extra ones) [default: 3] -e, --extra <VALUE>   A space-separated string with the URIs of the peers that should always be in the configuration